For our Prayer intentions:

 Worship

-The Divine Liturgy: All are welcome at the Liturgy on Sundays [At present THIRD Sundays]* and Feast days.* Communion is given to anyone who is baptised and a communicant member of their own Church, and who truly believes that they are receiving the very body and blood of Christ in communion.
+The Divine Liturgy: All are welcome at the Divine Liturgy, celebrated according to the rite of the Celtic Orthodox Church.
+Communion is given to anyone who is baptised and a communicant member of their own (Christian Trinitarian) Church, and who truly believes that they are receiving the very body and blood of Christ in communion.
+Contact Fr Leonard for times and location.

 Baptism: Whilst it is not necessary if you do not like the idea, we prefer that we baptise outdoors in fresh running water – a river or stream – or in the sea.